sgolovine/www-2021/static/posts/make-a-guestbook/post.md

 ---
 title: Building a Guest Book for my Site
-description: I've always
+description: I've always wanted to have an old school guestbook for my site.
+I finally built one using Netlify Functions and Github Gist.
 date: Feb 17, 2021
 slug: make-a-guestbook
 ---

 Back in the 90's, it was common for websites to have guest books for visitors to sign.
 With the exponential growth of the internet in the 2000's, these "Guest Books" gave way to social media, and you hardly ever see them anymore.

 The other day I started to wonder, how hard would it be to implement on these days with modern technology.
 Back then, running a guest book involved setting up